 So what exactly are the features of these 529 college savings plans that make them so attractive from an estate planning perspective?
 Unlike Education IRAs, there are no income limits that restrict, or prohibit, an investor from fully contributing to a plan.
 That means virtually everyone qualifies as an accountholder for a 529 plan.
 But there's even more good news.

-Another nice feature of 529 plans is their ability to allow wealthy individuals to reduce their estate tax bill by taking advantage of a $14,000 annual tax-free gift contribution.
-Married couples can contribute up to $28,000 for each beneficiary in a single year without federal gift tax consequences.
+Another nice feature of 529 plans is their ability to allow wealthy individuals to reduce their estate tax bill by taking advantage of a $15,000 annual tax-free gift contribution in 2020.
+Married couples can contribute up to $30,000 for each beneficiary in a single year without federal gift tax consequences.

 With 529 plans, the account owner always remains in control of the plan's assets.
 Even though the contributions are considered completed gifts, and therefore outside of the donor's estate, the donor remains in control of the money, not the beneficiary.